 Whatever person you may be who shall turn over this coffin, do not open it upon me and do not anger me... and if you shall open it upon me and if you shall anger me, may you not be bestowed with offspring in this life under the sun and may your resting place be with the shades.(15)

-That such an inscription was used in a king's burial indicates that all burials were at risk of desecration.
-Commoners and personages of high rank shared this anxiety.
+That such an inscription was used in a king's burial indicates that commoners and personages of high rank shared the anxiety about corpse desecration.
 The same fear is evident in the elaborate precautions taken by the ancient Egyptians to prevent grave disturbances (usually without success).

 The legalistically minded Romans tried to prevent mishaps that would threaten the well-being of the deceased, bodily or spiritually.
 Roman law held all graves to be inviolable, and a penalty was imposed for grave disturbances.
 A late fourth-century CE Jewish tombstone from Catania in Sicily bears a relatively mild admonition in Latin and Hebrew (16):